mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 We can abstract by using an `iportmap` call and then using generic `ioread` and `iowrite` functions.
 ## Interrupts management
 Each interrupt is associated with a specific number (vector).
 The **Interrupt Descriptor Table** (IDT) in Linux contains handlers (ISR) for all vectors.
-ISR is a low-level architecture specific entry point that saves the CPU state and then calls the generic `do_IRQ()` routine.
-The routine identifies the source of interrupt and dispatches the appropriate device-specific interrupt handler.
+ISR is a low-level architecture specific entry point that saves the CPU state and then calls the generic `do_IRQ()` routine, which identifies the source of interrupt and dispatches the appropriate device-specific interrupt handler.

 In Linux, the concept of "**deferring work**" involves postponing the execution of a task until a later time.
 The idea is to move the non-critical management of interrupts to a later time (improve responsiveness and benefit from aggregation).
 Interrupts are spitted into: